Capricorn Season Is Here & It’s Time For You To Self-Reflect

-The sun will enter Capricorn on December 21 at 10:27 p.m.
-EST, marking the beginning of a new season in a new sign.
+The sun will enter Capricorn on December 22, marking the beginning of a new season in a new sign.
 The northern hemisphere will experience the winter solstice — the shortest day of the year — and bring a chill to the air.
 Meanwhile, the southern hemisphere will welcome the summer solstice, bringing warmth.
 During the winter solstice, we celebrate the sun’s journey and reflect on the lessons we’ve learned over the past year.

 Capricorn Season marks a time of self-reflection because it occurs towards the end of the year.
 We usually spend time assessing what we’ve learned and what we want (and don’t want) to bring into the new year with us.
 It’s a time in which we take accountability for the past and make amends with others (or choose not to) as we enter the next chapter of our lives.